pdaehne/DSUB19-Adapter/README.md

 * __2x 2x10 Pin Female IDC Sockets 2.54mm pitch__.

-  Used on the flat ribbon cable to the adapter and the external device.
+  Used on the flat ribbon cable between the adapter and the external device.

-* __1x 20 wire Flat Ribbon cable 1.27mm pitch__.
+* __1x 20 Wires Flat Ribbon Cable 1.27mm pitch__.

   Used to connect the external device to the adapter.